-Depending on the type of adoption you are pursing, various training will likely be a part of completing your home study.
+Depending on the type of adoption you are pursuing, various training will likely be a part of completing your home study.
 You may question the reasoning behind the time-consuming classes, books, tests, group meetings, etc. You may wonder why adoptive parents are subjected to education when people who have children biologically aren’t required to have training.
 Each state and each agency has different requirements as to what counts as training and how much training or hours of classes are required.

 So what can you take away from those classes, books, magazines, and movies?